 The best way to actually find out where your money is going is to do a spending re-cap.

-Once you have an idea of the places where you are wasting your money time and time again, start gathering ideas on how to eliminate these distractions.
+Once you have an idea of the places where you are wasting your money, start gathering ideas on how to eliminate these distractions.

 If you are going out every day for lunch with co-workers.
 Start planning a lunch 4 days a week and plan one day to go out for lunch.